voyd-lang/voyd/overview.md

     fn age_in_hours {| age_in_minutes * 60 }
 }

-struct Person {
+// Implementing age in a new struct. struct Person: Age {
     let firstname, lastname: String

+    let born: Date

+    fn age_in_minutes {| (born - Date.now) * 60 }
 }

-impl Age for Person {
+// Traits can also be implemented in impl extensions. impl Age for Person {
     let born: Date

     fn age_in_minutes {| (born - Date.now) * 60 }

-    // Age in hours has a defualt implementation, so it is omitted.
 }
 ```